 The limits of our planet01

-To maintain the adequate quality of life and means of subsistence, we must live within the limits of our planet.
-The concept of planetary boundaries defines “the safe operating space for humanity,”.
-These nine boundaries determine where we have crossed the tresholds and where we have not yet.
+To maintain an adequate quality of life and the means of subsistence, we must live within the limits of our planet.
+These limits can be found in the concept of planetary boundaries which defines “the safe operating space for humanity,”.
+The concept consists of nine boundaries determine where we have crossed the tresholds and where we have not yet.

 Challenges we cannot avoid

-The crossing of a number of planetary boundaries is already taking its toll: the world is facing or is about to face challenges that have no equivalent in human history.
+The crossing of planetary boundaries is already taking its toll: the world is facing challenges that have no historical equivalent.

 9,5 blnpeople on Earth